jtzig/cordova-eddystone2/README.md

 ## Cordova/PhoneGap Eddystone Plugin

-This is a Cordova plugin for Eddystone Beacons on Android and iOS.
+This is a FORK of Cordova plugin for Eddystone Beacons on Android and iOS.
 Use this plugin to scan for Eddystone beacons from your mobile application.

 ![Eddystone Lighthouse Workflow](https://evomedia.evothings.com/2015/07/Eddystone_Lighthouse.jpg)